MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 - Use the E-series SKU for smaller and cost-conscious production and nonproduction deployments.

-- Use input/output operations per second (IOPS) and throughput limits of VM SKUs for SAP third-party database (AnyDB) production deployments.
+- Use input/output operations per second (IOPS) and VM SKU throughput limits for AnyDB production deployments.

 **Design recommendations for compute:**